ethfinex/efx-api-node/README.md

   - You can test on node.js context by running `npm run test`
   - You can test on a headless browser by running `npm run test:web`
-  - You can try it out on your browser console by running `npm run build:web:run` then going to [http://localhost:2222](http://localhost:2222)
+  - You can try it out on your browser ( for instance with MetaMask ) console by running `npm run build:web:run` then going to [http://localhost:2222](http://localhost:2222)

 ## 5. Building for browers